Recorded MaMA Trainings Available Soon

-Brief descriptions of each of the webinars are provided below.
-Although webinar viewing is not required for those who have attended an in-person training workshop or who will attend a workshop before collecting data, these recorded trainings can serve as additional resources.
-To be notified when the recorded webinars become available, please send an email to outreach@monitoringash.org.
+Brief descriptions of each of the trainings are provided below.
+Although viewing them is not required for those who have attended an in-person training workshop or who will attend a workshop before collecting data, these recorded trainings can serve as additional resources.
+To be notified when the recorded trainings become available, please send an email to outreach@monitoringash.org.

 1) Overview of the MaMA program, its citizen science projects and management tools.